The Three-Body Problem (novel): Plot

 During China's Cultural Revolution, astrophysicist Ye Wenjie witnesses her father beaten to death during a struggle session.
-A political outcast, Ye is initially sentenced to a labor camp but is then recruited to "Red Coast", a secret military initiative attempting to search for and communicate with extraterrestrial life.
+A political outcast, Ye is initially sentenced to a labor camp but is then recruited to "Red Coast," a secret military initiative attempting to search for and communicate with extraterrestrial life.

-At Red Coast, Ye discovers a method to amplify radio frequency transmissions using the Sun, with which she believes secretly broadcasts a message.
-Eight years later, she receives a reply from the alien planet Trisolaris.
+At Red Coast, Ye discovers a method to amplify radio frequency transmissions using the Sun, with which she secretly broadcasts a message.
+Eight years later, she receives a reply from the alien planet Trisolaris, which warns her not to make any further communications to avoid the Trisolarans learning the location of Earth and subsequently invading.
 Disillusioned by humanity's inability to live harmoniously with itself and nature, Ye invites the Trisolarans to Earth to settle its problems.

 After China's reforms, Ye encounters Mike Evans, heir to the world's largest oil company but also a radical environmentalist who shares Ye's ideals and disappointment in humanity.
 Ye discloses Trisolaris' existence to Evans, who founds and finances the secret Earth-Trisolaris Organization (ETO) as a militant fifth column for Trisolaris, with Ye as the ETO's leader.

 Through Trisolaris-ETO communications, Trisolaris is revealed to be a planet orbiting the ternary star system of Alpha Centauri.
 (Note: In reality, Alpha Centauri A and B form a relatively stable binary star system, while Proxima Centauri roughly orbits A and B.) Because of the three-body problem, the three stars' movements (and Trisolaris' position relative to them) are chaotic and unpredictable.
 As a result, Trisolaris experiences great climate extremes, alternating between temperate "Stable Eras" during which civilization thrives, and "Chaotic Eras" of climate catastrophes.
 The worst such catastrophes are civilization-ending.
 Hundreds of Trisolaran civilizations have risen and fallen, each attempting but failing to develop an accurate calendar that can predict and help prepare for Chaotic Eras.